-Tokyo Marathon 2020 has been canceled for non-professional runners The annual Tokyo Marathon is a highly-anticipated event, as running has always been a popular sport in Japan.
-It’s also one of the most famous races in the running world, and makes up part of the 6 World Marathon Majors alongside London, Berlin, Chicago, Boston, and […]Tokyo Marathon 2020 Japan, 〒163-8001 Tokyo, Shinjuku, Nishishinjuku, 2 Chome−8−1 Tokyo Japan
+Tokyo Marathon 2021: Japan’s Elite marathon The annual Tokyo Marathon is a highly-anticipated event, as running has always been a popular sport in Japan.
+It’s also one of the most famous races in the running world, and makes up part of the 6 World Marathon Majors alongside London, Berlin, Chicago, Boston, and New York City. […]Tokyo Marathon 2021 Japan, 〒163-8001 Tokyo, Shinjuku, Nishishinjuku, 2 Chome−8−1 Tokyo Japan

 The annual Tokyo Marathon is a highly-anticipated event, as running has always been a popular sport in Japan.
 It’s also one of the most famous races in the running world, and makes up part of the 6 World Marathon Majors alongside London, Berlin, Chicago, Boston, and New York City.
 Being there for the Tokyo Marathon is a terrific way to experience Japanese culture first-hand, learn how to celebrate like a local once the marathon is over.